jensrossbach/node-red-contrib-sony-audio-control/README.md

 ![Control Node](images/control_node.png)

 #### Configuration
 In the configuration page of the node, you can choose the name of the node (if no name is provided, the default name will be "control: _command_").
-Additionally the command can be chosen which will be executed unless it is overwritten by the input message.
+Additionally the command can be chosen which will be executed unless it is overridden by the input message.
 Depending on the selected command, different settings may be configured.
-Also here applies that parameters from the input message might (partly) overwrite the chosen settings.
+Also here applies that parameters from the input message might (partly) override the chosen settings.

 The following commands can be configured.
 The table shows also how they map to the commands that can be specified via the input message.